jphalford/blog/docs/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 > Test class had multiple constructors, the desired constructor can be retrieved by passing its argument types into
 > `Class#getDeclaredConstructor()` and argument values into `Class#newInstance()`.

+With this complete, the programmer moved the test runner and annotation to a new package; `org.example.test`.
+Now there were no references to the calculator test apart from the content of the string there didn't seem to be any need to keep the runner and the test together.

 It was approaching afternoon tea and with the smell of scones heavy in the air the programmer decided to have one last look at their tests...